allenea/PyDatPicture/README.md

 * Address -   OPTIONAL IN A LIMITED CAPACITY (str)

-	- Reverse geocoding addresses with PAID API will require a few modifications.
+	- Reverse geocoding the addresses with a PAID API will require a few modifications.